-We note that there is an apparent divergence at $r 0$ for $Y_m\left(k_r r\right)$, however, this can be modified and cut-off by the near-field dynamics and structure of the global string, so here we are only seeking the matching asymptotic solution for the far-field with $k_r r\gg1$.

-Combining these results, we find the general outgoing radiation solution from a sum over the separable modes:
+We note that there is an apparent divergence at $r=0$ for $Y_m\left(k_r r\right)$, but that this can be modified and cut off by the near-field dynamics and structure of the global string.
+Here, we are only seeking the matching asymptotic solution for the far-field with $k_r r\gg1$.
+Finally, combining these results, we find the general outgoing radiation solution from a sum over the separable modes:

 with amplitude $A_{pmn} $ for the specific $\{t,\theta,z\}$ eigenmode labelled by the integers $\{pmn\}$ and with the key radial eigenvalue $\kappa_{pn}$ given by (\ref{dispersionrelation}).